outscale/cluster-api-provider-outscale/README.md

 The Cluster API is used to create, manage and configure cluster using a declarative Kubernetes-style APIs.

 The Cluster API allows you to deploy kubernetes across multiple cloud provider.
-The cluster api provider outscale allow you a outscale deployment of kubernetes.
+The cluster api provider outscale allows you a outscale deployment of kubernetes.

 ## Project Status